stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Modeling Social Directories
 ++++++++++++++++++++++++++++

 Modeling your users who authorize via Social Login is by necessity very simple, since social login providers do not include the concept of "groups" of users in the same way that LDAP directories do.
 The only thing that you really have to do as an app developer is create a Directory resource for each social provider that you want to support.
 As mentioned :ref:`above <supporting-multiple-dirs>`, if you want to support multiple Directories then you may also want to create a master Directory for your application.
-For more about how Social Directories are provisioned, please see :ref:`mirror-login`.
+For more about how Social Directories are provisioned, please see :ref:`account-linking`.

 How to Make a Social Directory
 ++++++++++++++++++++++++++++++